COVID-19 The Furlough Scheme

-If contractually allowed, you are permitted to work for another employer whilst on furlough.
-You should check your employment contract before working for another employer and you should consider discussing this with your employer first to avoid any possible disrepute arising with them on this.
+If contractually allowed, you’re permitted to work for another employer whilst on furlough.
+You should check your employment contract before working for another employer and you should consider discussing this with your employer first to avoid any possible dispute arising with them on this.

-If you have had multiple employers over the past year and are being furloughed by your current employer and you have only worked for one of them at any one time, you will not be eligible for furlough from a previous employer.
+If you’ve had multiple employers over the past year and are being furloughed by your current employer and you’ve only worked for one of them at any one time, you’ll not be eligible for furlough from a previous employer.
 If you worked for more than one employer at any one time you can be furloughed by one job and receive a furlough payment but continue to work for another employer and receive your normal wage.

 Can I take holiday if I am furloughed?

-If you are furloughed, you will continue to accrue annual leave in the normal way, how this is calculated, is normally found in your employment contract.
-You are able to vary your holiday entitlement as part of the scheme but you will not be able to vary it to below 5.6 weeks paid annual leave because this is the statutory minimum.
+If you’re furloughed, you’ll continue to accrue annual leave in the normal way, how this is calculated, is normally found in your employment contract.
+You’re able to vary your holiday entitlement as part of the scheme but you’ll not be able to vary it to below 5.6 weeks paid annual leave because this is the statutory minimum.